RGU-Computing/pepper/Applications-Python/Dialog Flow/README.md

 ## Project Structure
 - DialogFlowService: This is a NAOqi service that runs on a laptop, it exposes some of the dialog flow API to Pepper.
 This is done because it is currently not possible to install the API on Pepper using pip.
+- DialogFlowExample: This Choregraphe project ties all of the above services together to create a basic dialog flow program.
+It contains the barebones and can be used as a template to create further applications.
 - VoskClient: This is a socket client for a python 3 vosk server (see below).
-This has been kept in a separate project to DialogFlowService even though they have a lot of duplicated code as VoskClient isn't ready for prime use, it is still very much a prototype.
+This has been kept in a separate project to DialogFlowService even though they have a lot of duplicated code as VoskClient isn't ready for primetime, it is still very much a prototype.
 - VoskServer: This is a Python 3 server hosting access to the Vosk Speech Recognition API.
 It was used during an experiment and can be optionally toggled in DialogFlowExample's demonstration listener service.
-- DialogFlowExample: This Choregraphe project ties all of the above services together to create a basic dialog flow program.
-It contains the barebones and can be used as a template to create further applications.
+Remember that both this and the VoskClient must be running in addition to the DialogFlowService for this to be available.

 ## Setup/Configuration
 You must install the NAOqi Python 2.7 SDK from [here](http://doc.aldebaran.com/2-5/dev/python/install_guide.html).